andrewt3000/web_development/login.md

 Best Practice: Add a salt to the hasing process.

 #### JWT
 - If the username and hashed passwords match, the server signs and returns a [jwt](https://jwt.io/) (JSON web token)([RFC 7519](https://tools.ietf.org/html/rfc7519)) to the client.
-User authorization claims such as user id or group id are encrypted in the token payload.
+The jwt payload contains user authorization claims such as user id or group id.
 Here is [documentation](https://github.com/auth0/node-jsonwebtoken) for signing and verifying jwt tokens in node using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) library.
 Trade off: jwt tokens have an expiration.
 The pro of longer expirations is convenience for users.
 The con is longer sessions are less secure.

 #### JWT secret
-Generate a secure, random jwt secret to sign jwt tokens.
+Generate a secure, random jwt secret.
+I typically use the default algorithm HS256 with a key length of at least 32 characters.
+I often generate a jwt secret using openssl.
+The trade off with jwt secret length is performance versus security.
+For instance, HS512 algorith with 172 byte secret would be very secure.
 ```
 openssl rand -base64 172 | tr -d '\n'
 ```